madfam-io/plinto/docs/guides/SCIM_PROVISIONING_GUIDE.md

 7. **Assign Users/Groups**
    - Assignments tab → Assign → Assign to People/Groups
-   - Users will be automatically created in Plinto
+   - Users will be automatically created in Janua

 #### Okta-Specific Settings